dfeich/org-listcruncher/README.md

 `org-listcruncher-get-field listname`, which now both accept keyword parameters.
 This will make the functions more future proof when further function arguments need to be introduced.

+<a id="orgb58ea0d"></a>

+### version 1.2: change for using operator values

+The original syntax of e.g. "-10" did not allow differentiating between subtracting 10 or setting value to "-10".
+Therefore the operator use is now defined by "-`", "*`", etc. The old syntax is still allowed for all operators except "-".